15 "Healthy" Foods that are Loaded with Sugar

 Surprising Foods That Contain Added Sugar

 To help you make more informed dietary choices, here’s a list of surprising foods that are sneaking added sugar into your diet, and tips on how you can enjoy those foods without all those empty calories.
-And when in doubt: read the nutrition label!
+And when in doubt: read the nutrition label and the ingredient list!

 1. Protein Bars